 While the traditional subjects of the liberal arts are not in doubt, this characterization is incomplete.
 (One can, after all, study these subjects in an illiberal way.)
 Another essential characteristic of the liberal arts is that these arts are studied for their own sake.
-It is this feature that marks the athletic clubs and activities at Northeast Catholic: we engage in them for relaxation, restoration, leisure, and the building-up of friendship and community.
+It is this feature that marks the athletic clubs and activities at Magdalen College: we engage in them for relaxation, restoration, leisure, and the building-up of friendship and community.
 These are noble ends conducive to higher purposes.

 And no doubt the ancient Greeks would approve.
 Among ancient writers on education, Plato described education as consisting of two basic disciplines: music and gymnastics.
 Both categories include far more than the terms currently designate, but they indicate an important understanding of the need for an education that includes attention to the body and the benefits that a healthy body contributes to a mind open to learning.

 And how much more would we, who live after the Incarnation, affirm this attention to our embodied nature.

 It is in this spirit, that Magdalen College offers the following clubs:

 Founded in 2018 with an initial voyage on Lake Sunapee, the Magdalen College Rowing Club begins its formal training in the spring of 2019.
 The club will practice on the water each week before classes and during the winter months students will stay fit with two ergs (indoor rowing machines).
 The club will compete in the spring and finish the season with an invitational competition in May.